 Booster shot for Modi 2.0

-Prime Minister Narendra Modi on Tuesday inducted 36 new faces into his council of ministers, promoted seven junior ministers (into independent or cabinet roles), and dropped 12 ministers, including the ministers of health, education, information technology, law, environment and information and broadcasting, in his biggest reshuffle ever in the past seven years, and the first major one of his second term.
+Prime Minister Narendra Modi on Tuesday inducted 36 new faces into his council of ministers, promoted seven junior ministers (to independent or Cabinet roles), and dropped 12 ministers, including the ministers of health, education, information technology, law, environment and information and broadcasting, in his biggest reshuffle ever in the past seven years, and the first major one of his second term.

 The changes seem to have been motivated by performance (or lack of it); the need to accommodate allies, find room for Bharatiya Janata Party (BJP) leaders who were asked to sacrifice regional aspirations, and include lateral entrants; and an eye on coming elections in major states.
 Of the 36 new ministers, three are from allies of the BJP.